 \section{Conclusions}

-In this paper, we have shown that the spectral statistics characterized by ratio of nearest neighbor spacing shows an universal transition from integrable to chaotic behaviour within single spectrum, when studied as a function of complexity parameter for the system having particle-hole symmetry.
+In this paper, we have shown that the spectral statistics characterized by ensemble averaged ratio of nearest neighbor spacing shows an universal transition from integrable to chaotic behavior within single spectrum, when studied as a function of complexity parameter for the system having particle-hole symmetry.
 The universality here means that transition does not depend on ensemble constraints whenever the matrix constraints are kept fixed.
 Moreover, the $\langle \tilde{r}\rangle$ goes as $\log(\Lambda)$.
 The complexity parameter itself is a function of different parameters present in the joint probability distribution function of the system.
 Introduced via diffusion equation for JPDF in the parameter space, this quantity in addition requires the local information regarding spectral density as well as localization property of eigenfunctions.
-The different ensembles like Brownian, Anderson and exponential show the same behaviour and completely fall on top of each other as seen in figure~\ref{fig6}.
+The different ensembles like Brownian, Anderson and exponential show the same behavior and completely fall on top of each other as seen in figure~\ref{fig6}.

 We further have introduced and studied an interpolating ensemble having a single parameter $\epsilon \in [0,1]$ which gives chiral and particle-hole symmetric Hamiltonian at its end-points.
 We further show that for a fixed value of $\epsilon$, the transition from integrable to Wigner-Dyson value follows the universality and $\langle \tilde{r}\rangle \propto \log(\Lambda)$.
-Motivated by this, we studied 2D SSH like model where bond disorder is modeled by Gaussian random numbers.
-The spectral transition within the spectrum again follows the universality for both zero and non-zero mean values of matrix elements as well as their variances.
+Motivated by this, we studied two different 2D SSH like models one with chiral symmetry and the other one with particle-hole symmetry where bond disorder and chemical potential are modeled by Gaussian random numbers.
+The spectral transition within the spectrum again follows the universality for both the models with different combinations of mean and variances of the matrix elements distribution.

 In our analysis we have considered the localization volume $\zeta$ intuitively for various ensembles guided also by previous works \cite{fyodorov1994statistical, shukla2005level, mondal2020spectral}.
-A systematic study of this as a function of energy would improve this analysis on the quantitative level and can be studied in future. \onecolumngrid
+A systematic study of this as a function of energy would improve this analysis on the quantitative level and can be studied in future.